 The origin of cod roe salad

-Cod is a fish that is in season in winter, and cod fishing has been popular in Mutsu Bay since ancient times.
-For this reason, cod was an essential part of New Year's celebrations in Aomori Prefecture.
-Until around 1945, it was common to see people buying a whole large cod at the end of the year and dragging it down the road.
+Cod is a fish that is in season during the winter, and cod fishing has been thriving in Mutsu Bay since ancient times.
+For this reason, cod was an indispensable part of New Year's celebrations in Aomori Prefecture.
+Until around 1945, it was common to see people buying a whole large cod at the end of the year and dragging it along the road.

-At the time, cod was a precious winter ingredient and was eaten as a New Year's treat.
+At that time, cod was a valuable winter food and was eaten as a New Year's delicacy.

-Not only the flesh, but also the head, backbone, and other parts were simmered with daikon radish to make "jappa soup," and the cod roe was cooked with carrots and other ingredients to make "taranoko ae" or preserved with light salt, so that every last bit of the fish was eaten.
+Not only the flesh, but also the head and bones were used to make "jappa-jiru," a soup simmered with daikon radish, and the cod roe was cooked with carrots and other ingredients to make "tarako-ae," or preserved with a little salt, so every part of the fish was eaten without waste.

 Cod roe salad has been popular since ancient times, as the bright orange color of the carrots is considered to be a lucky charm